What are motors? Which motors can be used for robotic applications? Which motor for which robot?

 An electric motor is a device that transforms electrical energy (electricity with voltage and current) to mechanical energy (linear or — mostly — rotational motion).

-The electrical energy is the input of the motor, and the mechanical energy is the output.
-So for now, if you stop reading after this sentence (but please don’t), a motor is a magic box which is able to make motion from electricity.
+The electrical energy is the motor's input, and the mechanical energy is the output.
+So, if you stop reading after this sentence (but please don't), a motor is a magic box that can make a motion from electricity.

 This magic, most of the time, is also called electromagnetism.
 We will talk about that later.

-There are several categories and subcategories of magic b… hum, of electric motors.
+There are several categories and subcategories of magic b… hum, electric motors.